mmul-it/training/OpenShift-On-The-Rocks/OpenShift-Customize-Deployment.md

 ## Solution

-1. Login as developer and create the 'my-second-project':
+1. Login as developer and create the 'my-first-project':

    ```console
    $ oc login -u developer